siddarth2824/tp/docs/UserGuide.md

 -----|-----------
 Bookmark Expense | A template for an expense, which can be used to create expenses that are added to the finance tracker.
 Bookmark Income | A template for an income, which can be used to create incomes that are added to the finance tracker.
+Bookmark Transaction | A bookmark expense or bookmark income.
-Current Date | The system date on the computer on which Fine$$e is set up.
+Current Date | The system date on the computer on which Fine$$e is running.
+Current Month | The month of the system date on the computer on which Fine$$e is running.
-Expense | A one-time transaction that results in a decrease in the amount of money you have.
+Expense | An instance of paying money for something.
+Home Folder | The folder in which `finesse.jar` is placed in.
-Income | A one-time transaction that results in an increase in the amount of money you have.
+Income | An instance of receiving money for something.
-Text Cursor | A blinking vertical line that indicates where text will be placed when entered.
+Transaction | An expense or income.

 --------------------------------------------------------------------------------------------------------------------